jeffbski/modulize/README.md

     C.new.foo == "M1#foo/C#foo"

-### Simplified use modulizing all instance methods in module and including the module
+### Alternate simplified use modulizing all instance methods in module and including the module

     C.modulize_include M1
     C.new.foo == "M1#foo/C#foo"

+### Reverting the modulization specifying methods (this only undoes the alias_method but does not un-include the module(s))

+    C.unmodulize :foo # reverts method(s) to original call
+    C.new.foo == "C#foo"

+### Reverting the modulization for all instance methods in module (this also undoes the alias_method but does not un-include the module(s))

+    C.unmodulize_modules M1
+    C.new.foo == "C#foo"

 ## Different approach to extending without manual alias_method chaining

-Instead of manually alias_method chaining it would be nice to be able to extend methods as if they were included as modules even if you didn't write the original source.
-This allows you to simply call super to call the parent implementation.
-Subclassing will work but sometimes you want to modify the existing class because it is used or returned from other methods.
+Instead of manually alias_method chaining it would be nice to:

+ - be able to extend methods as if they were included as modules
+ - even if you didn't write the original source
+ - This allows you to simply call super to call the parent implementation
+ - Subclassing will work but sometimes you want to modify the existing class because it is used or returned from other methods

+Effectively it works like this:

+ - Moves the method(s) into an anonymous module and include it
+ - then you can simply include additional modules to override and call super if needed

+In reality it is slightly more complicated:

-In simple terms this approach effectively moves the method into an anonymous module so that you can simply include additional modules to override.
-In reality, we do have to do one single alias_method since we can't unbind the method and move directly, but subsequent calls do not need to do anything further.
-This eliminates the potential for aliasing clashes.
+ - we do have to do one single alias_method since we can't unbind the method and move directly
+ - but subsequent calls do not need to do anything further
+ - This eliminates the potential for aliasing clashes

 ## References and discussion